-1. Kindling or First Stage - It helps to know a little about the actual process of burning in order to understand what goes on inside a appliance.
+1. Kindling or First Stage

+It helps to know a little about the actual process of burning in order to understand what goes on inside a appliance.
 The first stage of burning is called the kindling stage.
 In this stage, the wood is heated to a temperature high enough to evaporate the moisture which is present in all wood.
 The wood will reach the boiling point of water (212°F) and will not get any hotter until the water is evaporated.
 This process takes heat from the coals and tends to cool the appliance.

 Fire requires three things to burn - fuel, air and heat.
 So, if heat is robbed from the appliance during the drying stage, the new load of wood has reduced the chances for a good clean burn.
 For this reason, it is always best to burn dry, seasoned firewood.
+When the wood isn't dry, you must open the air controls and burn at a high burn setting for a longer time to start it burning.
 The heat generated from the fire should be warming your home and establishing the flue draft, not evaporating the moisture out of wet, unseasoned wood, resulting in wasted heat.

+2. Second Stage

-Second Stage - The next stage of burning, the secondary stage, is the period when the wood gives off flammable gases which burn above the fuel with bright flames.
+The next stage of burning, the secondary stage, is the period when the wood gives off flammable gases which burn above the fuel with bright flames.
 During this stage of burning it is very important that the flames be maintained and not allowed to go out.
 This will ensure the cleanest possible fire.

+3. Final Stage

-Final Stage - The final stage of burning is the charcoal stage.
+The final stage of burning is the charcoal stage.
 This occurs when the flammable gases have been mostly burned and only charcoal remains.
 This is a naturally clean portion of the burn.
 The coals burn with hot blue flames.

 It is very important to reload your appliance while enough lively hot coals remain in order to provide the amount of heat needed to dry and rekindle the next load of wood.
-It is best to activate the ACC before reloading (Figure 11.1).
+It is best to activate the start-up air control before reloading (Figure 11.1).
 This livens up the coal bed and reduces excessive emissions (opacity/smoke).
 Open door slowly so that ash or smoke does not exit appliance through opening.
 You should also break up any large chunks and distribute the coals so that the new wood is laid on hot coals.